thinkitdata/Mobius/README.md

 But there are also three other options that can be tweaked:
 - `options`: Roughly speaking, this controls the quality/filesize of the output.
 The default is `-preset ultrafast -crf 0`, which creates a lossless output very quickly, but at the cost of a larger filesize.
 See the [x264 encoding options](https://trac.ffmpeg.org/wiki/Encode/H.264#LosslessH.264) page for more options and information.
 - `stereoTarget`: For 3D videos, this option automatically converts these videos to use side-by-side stereo, with the left eye on the left (`sbs2l`).
-This is the recommended option, but other options are available — see [stereo3d filter](https://trac.ffmpeg.org/wiki/Stereoscopic) page for more information.
+This is the recommended option, but other options are available â€” see [stereo3d filter](https://trac.ffmpeg.org/wiki/Stereoscopic) page for more information.
 - `maxQueueSize`: Sets the FIFO size (in frames) for video/audio synchronisation.
 Defaults to 256, and should not need changing.

 ## How to use